transkatgirl/nightcore.sh/README.md

 - NPM, NodeJS (for parsing and processing subtitles)

 ## Usage
 Once dependencies are installed, download the script to your computer.
-Then, open the script, and adjust the built-in options as you see fit.
+Then, open the script in a text editor, and adjust the built-in configuration options as you see fit.
+If you don't know what to set an option to, leaving it at the default value is usually a good idea.

 Once the script is configured, name your input files `input.(audio format)` and `input.(image format)`, and create a `speed.txt` file with a numeric speed multiplier (like `1.2`).
 Then run the script like so: `bash nightcore.sh`.